kasperplaneta/SimBa2/README.md

 # SimBa2

 SimBa2 is a Python package for predicting changes in protein stability upon mutation using the prediction methods SimBa-IB and SimBa-SYM.
-The program retrieves a PDB structure from [RCSB PDB](https://rcsb.org) or takes a local PDB file as input, and outputs the predicted stability changes (in kcal/mol) for all possible single amino acid changes.
+The program retrieves a PDB structure from [RCSB PDB](https://rcsb.org) or takes a local PDB file as input, and outputs the predicted stability changes (&Delta;&Delta;G; in kcal/mol) for all possible single amino acid changes.

 Negative &Delta;&Delta;G values signify destabilizing mutations.